 This page contains the most recent data about drug use among college students.

-The College Prescription Drug Study is a multi-institutional survey of undergraduate, graduate, and professional students.
-It examines non-medical prescription drug use, including the reasons for and consequences of use, access to prescription drugs, and perceptions of use among students.
-The CPDS’s purpose is to understand the non-medical use of prescription drugs among college students.
-It was developed and administered as a collaboration between The Ohio State University’s Center for the Study of Student Life, Student Life Student Wellness Center, and the College of Pharmacy.
+The College Prescription Drug Study (CPDS) is a multi-institutional survey of undergraduate, graduate and professional students.
+The CPDS examines non-medical prescription drug use, including the reasons for and consequences of use, perceived access to prescription drugs and perceptions of use among students.
+The purpose of the CPDS is to understand the non-medical use of prescription drugs among college students.
+The CPDS was developed as a collaboration between The Ohio State University’s Center for the Study of Student Life, Student Wellness Center, and College of Pharmacy.
+The 2022 CPDS was administered by the College of Pharmacy.
 Read more.

 The American College Health Association's Connected College Health Network is a multi-year project to advance educational achievement and health equity among young adults attending institutions of higher education throughout the United States through the creation of a college health national data project.
 Read.

 The 2020 National Drug Threat Assessment is a comprehensive assessment of the threat posed to the United States by the trafficking and abuse of illicit drugs, the diversion and abuse of licit drugs, and the laundering of proceeds generated through illicit drug sales.
 It also addresses the role domestic groups, including organized violent gangs, serve in domestic drug trafficking.
 Read.

 This report summarizes key findings from the 2020 National Survey on Drug Use and Health for national indicators of substance use and mental health among people aged 12 years old or older in the civilian, noninstitutionalized population of the United States.
 Read.